adap/flower/baselines/fednova/README.md

 ****Datasets:**** *_This basleline experiments tackles heterogeneous data sources.
 Non-IID CIFAR-10 dataset and Synthetic(1,1) dataset(creation methodology detailed in [link](https://arxiv.org/pdf/1812.06127.pdf) are used in the experiments._*

-****Hardware Setup:****: *_The baseline comprises of federated learning on 16 clients.
+****Hardware Setup:**** *_The baseline comprises of federated learning on 16 clients.
 If we want to run each client in parallel, it would require 16 cpu cores and roughly ~16 GB of GPU memory for a batch size of 32.
 However, most experiments were performed using a pool of 6 actors(6 clients run in parallel out of 16) requiring 6 cpu cores and 6GB of GPU memory.
 The experiments were performed on a A100 machine however any GPU with 6GB of memory and 6 cpu cores should be sufficiently fast._*